 Managing Guest Editor for Academic Journals

-Zhang, Y., Porter, A. L. Chiavetta, D. & Huang, Y. Advanced Tech Mining: Technical Emergence Indicators and Measurements, Technological Forecasting & Social Change, proposal approved.
+Zhang, Y., Porter, A. L. Chiavetta, D. & Huang, Y. Advanced Tech Mining: Technical Emergence Indicators and Measurements, Technological Forecasting & Social Change, call for paper.
 (ERA-A)

 Zhang, Y., Porter, A. L., Chiavetta, D., & Huang, Y. Tech Mining for Engineering Management, IEEE Transactions on Engineering Management, call for paper.
 (ERA-A)